pollev/Kringlecon-2-Turtle-Doves/index.md

 ```
 super_secret_elfu_research.pdf
 ```
-When we do that, we see a long a long PowerShell command using Invoke-Webrequest to a remote URL of https://pastebin.com/post.php.
+When we do that, we see a long PowerShell command using Invoke-Webrequest to a remote URL of https://pastebin.com/post.php.
 We can pivot off of this information to look for a sysmon network connection id of 3 with a source of elfu-res-wks2 and DestinationHostname of pastebin.com.

 Alternatively, select the poweshell command and view events in a 5 seconds window around it.